 Requests for information of a general nature may be made in writing to the Chief Executive Officer.
-Requests for information that is not otherwise listed as available in this statement other than the above will be considered in accordance with the Freedom of Information (FOI) Act 1992.
+Requests for information that is not otherwise listed as available in this statement will be considered in accordance with the Freedom of Information (FOI) Act 1992.